‘Any way the wind blows’ – if only that was true in Copenhagen

 As far as complaints go in Copenhagen, it’s right up there with “You’re killing the hygge”.

-Why, oh why, oh why does it feel like we’re cycling into the wind on our way to work, and then cycling into the wind on the way back?
+Why, oh why, oh why does it feel like we’re cycling into the wind on our way to work, and then cycling into the wind on her way back?

 Blowing in the wind